Aptus-AI/chat-eur-lex/README.md

 User query examples: "Explains in a simple way what the right to be forgotten is as defined in the GDPR"; "In terms of organic production, what does in-conversion production unit mean?"; "Summarize and simplify Directive (EU) 2023/2225 of the European Parliament and of the Council on consumer credit agreements".

-Chat-EUR-Lex project is realized by the [Institute of Legal Informatics and Judicial Systems (IGSG-CNR)](https://www.igsg.cnr.it/en/) and the [Aptus.AI](https://www.aptus.ai/) startup.

-Duration: from September 2023 to September 2024.

-The project is funded by the European Union within the framework of the NGI Search project under grant agreement No 101069364 (NGI Search 2nd open call 2023).
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.

 Duration: from September 2023 to September 2024.

 Chat-EUR-Lex project is realized by the [Institute of Legal Informatics and Judicial Systems (IGSG-CNR)](https://www.igsg.cnr.it/en/) and the [Aptus.AI](https://www.aptus.ai/) startup.